 Always Use Fluoride Toothpaste

-There is a non-fluoridated training toothpaste made for the toddler, which many parents use.
+There is a non-fluoridated training toothpaste made for toddlers, which many parents use.
 However, the American Dental Association changed the guidelines and recommends that parents should use fluoridated toothpaste as soon as the baby gets the first tooth.
 You do not have to use it a lot.
 A small amount the size of a grain of rice is enough.
 When your child is three years, you can start using toothpaste the size of a pea.
 This is crucial to prevent tooth decay at such a young age.
 If you are among people who do not have a fluoridated water supply, your dentist might prescribe a daily supplement.

 Clean Right Away With The Right Tools